 Drifted from wing to wing to confuse and unsettle the Wigan backline in equal measure.
 Was effective with the ball but showed a willingness to track back too.

-So silky on the ball and glided across the DW turf with the ball at times.
+So silky on the ball and glided across the DW turf at times.
 Rarely gave the ball away in a tremendously composed and elegant performance.

 Sat alongside M'Vila, and while not as dominant, the diminutive midfield man was constantly cajoling his teammates back into their respective positions and helping to stifle Wigan's offensive play.

-Took the opening goal of the evening clinically, firing across Carson and generally lead the line well for his side.
+Took the opening goal of the evening clinically, firing across Carson and generally led the line well for his side.
 Held the ball up but also showed clever movement between the central defenders.